 Did you know, around 1.1 Billion people will have some form of disability worldwide?

-For a lot of industries, accessibility really needs to be considered.
+For a lot of industries, accessibility needs to be considered.
 However, a good example is within the financial sector.
-Banks are required (by law) to adhere accessibility regulations.
+Banks are required (by law) to adhere to accessibility regulations.

 Web Content Accessibility Guidelines (WCAG)